Rogen Wilderness Canoe Expedition

 Once out onto the lake, we recommend you head west, perhaps via Käringsjön and all the small islands to Rödviken by Bustvålen and there prepare yourself for the challenges of crossing over towards Femunden.
 You may wish to take a day to hike to the top of one of the peaks in the area - the possibilities are endless!

-This is very remote area, with large stretches of completely pathless terrain, with no walkboards and no waymarkings.
+This is a very remote area, with large stretches of completely pathless terrain, with no walkboards and no waymarkings.
 We recommend allowing 2-3 days for this stretch, a landscape of long cliffs and rocky terrain.

 IMPORTANT: Rapids on the Röa Älv: Under no circumstances should you paddle any part of the rapids along the Röa Älv (Röa River), a stretch of around 6km.
 The canoes and all equipment must be taken out of the water and carried, requiring portages of 2km or more in a single stretch.
 You should allow 2 days for this part of the tour.
 The number and length of land transports required during this section will vary depending on water levels, weather conditions and time of year.
 While it may be possible to paddle on some sections of still water between the rapids, if choosing to do this, you must scout ahead on foot beforehand to check carefully where to take the canoes out of the water.
 It is often not possible to judge when on the river when you are approaching a section of rapids.
 Although some stretches of rapids may begin at fairly low grade, many end in challenging whitewater and waterfalls.
 The river is grade 2-5.
 The canoes and buoyancy aids are not intended for use in these conditions under any circumstances and you must exercise extreme caution during this part of the tour.